-It's about getting with other people that all where you are because they're going to help you get to the next level and you're going to get to the next level together.
+It's about getting with other people that are where you are because they're going to help you get to the next level and you're going to get to the next level together.

-I agree 100% and you're nobody's going to do it on their own, not one person.
+I agree 100% and nobody's going to do it on their own, not one person.

-There's never gonna be an example of somebody who did this on their own.
+There's never going to be an example of somebody who did this on their own.

-And for some people it struck, asking for the money.
+And for some people it's asking for the money.